aicpslab/certnet-control-sim/README.md

 - Timestamped saving is used to avoid overwriting paper-result snapshots

 ### Figure exports
-- **PDF / EPS** - paper-ready vector outputs
+- **PDF / EPS** — paper-ready vector outputs
-- **PNG** - README/GitHub preview images
+- **PNG** — README/GitHub preview images

 > To regenerate figures/tables **without rerunning full simulations**, load the corresponding saved `.mat` file and run the associated `report` / `plot` functions in each experiment `core/` folder.

 ---

-## Notes on Reported Timing Metrics
+## Notes on reported timing metrics

-- Timings are reported after warm-up (steady-state execution)
+- Timings are reported after warm-up (steady-state execution).
-- We report **mean / p50 / p99** to capture both central tendency and tail behavior
+- We report **mean / p50 / p99** to capture both central tendency and tail behavior.
-- **p99** is emphasized as the main tail metric (more stable than sample max under platform/timer jitter)
+- **p99** is emphasized as the main tail metric (more stable than sample max under platform/timer jitter).

 ---